cadaver/sidid/readme.txt

 V1.06   - Directory to scan can be given as an argument
         - Added option -c to specify the configfile
-        - Added option -? to show usage information V1.07   - Fixed AND function to work in the case where false first byte(s) of the sequence past AND are encountered before the proper sequence
+        - Added option -? to show usage information V1.07   - Fixed AND function to work in the case where false first byte(s) of the sequence past AND are encountered before the proper sequence V1.08   - List full filenames when scanning for one player only

-Copyright (C) 2006-2010 by the author & contributors.
+Copyright (C) 2006-2012 by the author & contributors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: